 The Guillory administration has answered with a hawkish approach: authorizing $150 million in drainage projects with little pushback or skepticism on the part of the councils.
 Scrutiny of that effort, instead, is ongoing in court.
 And while Guillory frames his approach as a way of cutting red tape, two of those cases allege Lafayette Consolidated Government is running roughshod over property rights.

 LCG faces millions of dollars in legal liability from two lawsuits over land seized for drainage projects.
 The outcomes hinge in no small part on whether LCG has thoroughly justified its attack.
 A third suit now looms, after St. Martin Parish — a partner in regional flood mitigation — vowed on Tuesday to call for investigations and sue anyone involved in the furtive soil removal.

 What’s more, LCG’s program is moving ahead of completing a comprehensive stormwater plan, which it hired Baton Rouge-based CSRS Inc. to do only last year.
-(By contrast, East Baton Rouge Parish is five years into its stormwater master plan, also developed by CSRS.)
+(By contrast, East Baton Rouge Parish is five years into its stormwater master plan, developed by HNTB Corporation.)
 Lacking the plan has been weaponized in court to oppose LCG’s “quick take” seizure of private property, where plaintiffs say LCG failed to properly analyze or study how effective its projects are.

 In November, a district judge ruled that LCG had improperly applied Louisiana’s quick-take statute in taking land from the Randol family heirs for the Lake Farm Road detention project, failing to prove the project was a public necessity.
 The law allows local governments to seize private property under certain conditions for road, drainage and bridge projects.